 A Pfizer study of 2,268 schoolchildren found the vaccine was nearly 91% effective at preventing symptomatic COVID-19 infections, based on 16 cases of COVID-19 among kids given dummy shots compared to just three who got vaccinated.

-The kid dosage also proved safe, with similar or fewer temporary reactions – such as sore arms, fever or achiness – that teens experience.
+The FDA ultimately assessed more children — 3,100 — who received the kid dosage to conclude it was safe.
+Youngsters experienced similar or fewer temporary reactions — such as sore arms, fever or achiness — that teens experience.

 Some parents are expected to vaccinate their children ahead of family holiday gatherings and the winter cold season.